Kevin Dineen: Chicago Blackhawks (2014–2018)

-On July 14, 2014, Dineen was named as an assistant coach of the Chicago Blackhawks, joining the staff of Joel Quenneville, who had been his teammate for six seasons when they both played for the Hartford Whalers.
+On July 14, 2014, Dineen was named as an assistant coach of Chicago Blackhawks, joining the staff of Joel Quenneville, who had been his teammate for six seasons when they both played for the Hartford Whalers.
 As an assistant coach for the Blackhawks, Dineen won his first Stanley Cup on June 15, 2015.
 On November 6, 2018, Dineen was fired along with Quenneville and assistant coach Ulf Samuelsson.

 San Diego Gulls (2019–2021)

-On July 15, 2019, Dineen was named head coach of the San Diego Gulls, the AHL affiliate of the Anaheim Ducks.
+On July 15, 2019, Dineen was named head coach of San Diego Gulls, the AHL affiliate of the Anaheim Ducks.
 He replaced Dallas Eakins, who became the Ducks' head coach.
 Dineen's contract was not renewed after he posted a 56–36–9 record over two seasons in charge of the Gulls.
 On July 9, 2021, the Ducks replaced Dineen with Joel Bouchard.

 Utica Comets (2021–present)

-On August 5, 2021, Dineen was hired as the head coach of the AHL's Utica Comets, the affiliate for the New Jersey Devils.
+On August 5, 2021, Dineen was hired as the head coach of the AHL's Utica Comets, the affiliate for New Jersey Devils.
 On November 19, 2021, the Comets broke the record for longest win streak to start a season in AHL history with thirteen consecutive wins.

 Personal life

-Outside of the world of ice hockey, Dineen is a spokesperson for the Crohn's & Colitis Foundation of America.
+Outside of the world of ice hockey, Dineen is a spokesperson for Crohn's & Colitis Foundation of America.

-He is the son of late former NHL player and coach Bill Dineen and Pat Dineen.
+He is the son of late NHL player and coach Bill Dineen and Pat Dineen.
 He has four brothers: Gord, Peter, Shawn and Jerry, and one sister, Rose.
 Although born in Canada, Dineen spent much of his youth in the United States, while his father played and coached professionally.

 Dineen and his wife, Annie, are the parents of four children, two daughters and two sons.

+Dineen was diagnosed with pancreatic cancer in 2025.